-You should have received a pacemaker identity card and you should always carry this with you.
+You should have received a pacemaker identity card and you should always carry this with you or you may want to save a copy to your mobile phone.
 This has details of the make and model of your pacemaker.
 If you require any further medical treatment in the future it is important that you show this information to the healthcare professionals treating you.
-Take a photo of your ID card with your phone and store it on your phone.

-If you have not received this card please let a member of the pacemaker team know so that this can be either sent to you by post or given to you at the Pacemaker Clinic.
+If you have not received this card, please let a member of the pacemaker team know so that this can be either sent to you by post or given to you at the Pacemaker Clinic.